 4. Transplant Shock

 Transplanting is a necessary step in growing peppers from seed.
-If you have recently transplanted your peppers, they likely will not grow for a few weeks.
+Shortly after transplanting seedlings into larger pots, the plants may grow more slowly for a few days.

 This is normal.
 When peppers move to a larger pot, the root systems need some time to adjust to new surroundings.
 Be patient and allow the plant to recover without too much disturbance.
 We also recommend avoiding fertilizing for the week after transplanting.

-Sun shock is a related issue that can occur when transplanting peppers outdoors for the first time.
-Direct sunlight is much more intense than grow lights and pepper plants must be hardened off gradually to avoid damage.
+Sun shock is a related issue that can occur when transplanting peppers to the outdoors for the first time.
+Direct sunlight is much more intense than grow lights ,and pepper plants must be hardened off gradually to avoid damage.

 Other signs of transplant shock: